gthompson333/very_good_coffee_app/README.md

 - The application should run on iOS and Android (no need to include Web/Desktop)

 ## Assumptions
 - The primary view will display a single coffee image.
 - The primary view will have an icon to "favorite" the image currently displayed.
 - Upon "favoriting" the image, the image will be stored locally on the device.
 - The primary view will contain a button that allows for accessing the network and fetching a new random image.
-Note: This button will be disabled if the device is offline.
 - The primary view will contain a button that allows for accessing locally stored favorite images.
-  Note: This button will be disabled if there are no favorite images stored locally.
-- Upon launching the app for the first time, the primary view will display an empty view with some text to fetch an image from the network.
+- Upon launching the app for the first time, the app will automatically attempt to fetch a coffee image.

 [very_good_analysis_badge]: https://img.shields.io/badge/style-very_good_analysis-B22C89.svg
 [very_good_analysis_link]: https://pub.dev/packages/very_good_analysis